Playwright / Screenwriter

 The Winter Bear

-How can we change the climate of fear and hopelessness that causes so many young Alaska Native men to commit suicide?
+How can we change the climate of fear and hopelessness that causes too many young Alaska Native men to commit suicide?

 Alaska Native teenager Duane “Shadow” David is ready to commit suicide when Koyukon elder Sidney Huntington turns him around with a mixture of tough love and traditional culture.